The default seating capacity of an ATV is ONE person.

 You always need to wear a helmet when riding or driving an ATV.

-Keep in mind, the passenger will sit higher, so they’ll get hit by more branches and spider webs on the trails.
-So make sure they have the correct gear and be on the lookout for them when you drive.
+Remember that the passenger will sit higher, making them more susceptible to encountering branches and spider webs on the trails.
+Therefore, ensure they have the appropriate gear and be vigilant for these obstacles while driving.

 It’s critical you follow these rules and laws as it’s meant to save lives!

 Yes, you can buy 1UP UTVs, but most often, they come in 2UPs.